33 Health Mistakes Women Make In their 50s

 As you age, you might not be as concerned about having flat abs to show off in a bikini, but core work is very important for your overall health and often overlooked.
 "It's crucial for injury prevention," points out Dr. Hanke.
 However, sit-ups can put a lot of strain on your lower back if done incorrectly, which can happen when you're weak.

-The Remedy Rx: Instead of avoiding core work or trying to do sit-ups, work on exercises such as planks or pelvic bridges, "to engage the entire core with less stress on the low back structures," says Dr. Hanke.
+The Rx: Instead of avoiding core work or trying to do sit-ups, work on exercises such as planks or pelvic bridges, "to engage the entire core with less stress on the low back structures," says Dr. Hanke.

 Not Applying Enough Sunscreen